Lakshveer-Singh-07/Lakshveer-Singh-07/README.md

 VLSI engineer in the making.

-Currently finishing up a B.Tech in Electronics Engineering (VLSI Design & Technology) at JIIT Noida, and just wrapped up an Embedded AI summer internship at STMicroelectronics.
+Currently in my first year of B.Tech in Electronics Engineering (VLSI Design & Technology) at JIIT Noida, and just wrapped up an Embedded AI summer internship at STMicroelectronics.

 ---